sudent/UndfAngularJsBundle/README.md

     1. Add the JS files within the Resources/public/js folder
     2. Edit the catalogue file (Resources/config/catalogue.yml).
-Make sure that the name you use for the module in the catalogue in exactly the same as in the module declaration in the JS file.
+Make sure that The name you use for the module in the catalogue in exactly the same as in the module declaration in the JS file.